pj90/test2/docs/index.md

 # Getting started

-> Make sure you have *forked* this repository for at your GitHub Account.
+> Make sure you have *forked* this repository for your GitHub Account.

 **Now *install* git**